 Sec.
 10-4.409.
-County road maintenance.
+County Road Maintenance.

 The operator shall agree to assume joint pavement maintenance responsibility with the County (or shared with another producer using the same roadway) for all County roads along a designated haul route from the access point of the surface mining operation to an appropriate State Highway.
 The County will provide maintenance of the county-maintained roadside drainage ditches, traffic signs, and striping.
 By May 15 of each year, the operator shall submit to the County an annual evaluation report documenting the structural integrity of the pavement structural section and the PCI of the roads maintained by the operator.
 The annual report shall be signed and sealed by a civil engineer licensed in the State of California.
 The report shall contain a proposed action plan for pavement maintenance and pavement improvements to maintain safe and efficient traffic operation on the roads, and a PCI of 70 or more, unless otherwise agreed by the County, as defined by American Society for Testing and Materials (ASTM) Method D6433 (Standard Practice for Roads and Parking Lots Pavement Condition Index Survey), for each upcoming year.
 Within 30 days, the County will review the report and recommend revisions if necessary.
 Following acceptance of the report by the County, the operator shall secure a County encroachment permit specific to the action plan (at no cost to the operator) and complete the proposed pavement maintenance and improvement activities prior to the submittal of the annual report.
 Striping may be provided by the County if County striping equipment and material are available.
 Otherwise striping will be provided by the operator.
-Once the work is completed, the operator will resubmit the annual evaluation report by November 1st each year, and include the scope and dates that work was completed.
-The operator shall agree to submit an evaluation of the structural integrity of the identified roadways on or before December 1 of each year in which mining operations are permitted.
-The report shall be prepared by a Registered Civil Engineer and/or County staff with expertise in the area of roadway pavement and shall be subject to the approval of the Public Works Department.
-Based on the results of this annual evaluation, the Public Works Department shall identify the improvements required to maintain safe and efficient traffic operations on the road for the upcoming year.
-The County agrees to implement maintenance improvements similar to other County roads (i.e. fill cracks and chip seal).
-The operator agrees to implement the improvements beyond the typical County improvements in a timeframe set forth by the Public Works Department.
+Once the work is completed, the operator will resubmit the annual evaluation report by November 1 each year, and include the scope and dates that work was completed.